Taush

 Taush (Тауш) is a rural locality (a selo) and the administrative center of Taushinskoye Rural Settlement, Chernushinsky District, Perm Krai, Russia.
 The population was 891 as of 2010.
-There are 14 streets.
+There are a total of 14 streets in the town.

 Geography

 Taush is located 11 km south of Chernushka (the district's administrative centre) by road.
 Verkh-Yemash is the nearest rural locality.